andreykaere/ixwindow/README.md

 Also pull requests are welcome; don't hesitate to crate one, if you have a solution to any of the issues, stated above.

+## Goals

+- Rewrite `polybar-xwindow-icon` in Rust
+- Rewrite code for `bspwm` in Rust
+- Add png support (maybe make it an option, if user doesn't use compositor)

 ## Thanks

 ### Inspired by